tomoslau/tomoslau.github.io/_posts/2017-01-23-hypebeast.md

 ![HYPEBEAST Drops]({{ "/assets/hb-drops.jpg" }})

-## HBX app gesture browsing
+## HBX app

-We designed a visual language influenced by brutalism and updated the product-browsing navigation to create a new shopping experience.
+We introduced a gesture-based product browsing navigation and designed a new visual language to improve the shopping experience.

 ![HBX app]({{ "/assets/hbx-app-gestures.jpg" }})

-## HBX find your size

-We improved the usability of the size recommendation by simplifying the measurements input and making subtle styling changes.
-It resulted in increased click rate and reduced the item return rate.